RobertoCusap/Final-120/README.md

 ## Prerequisites

--Python 3.12 or higher
+- Python 3.12 or higher
--Django 4.0 or higher
+- Django 4.0 or higher
--Django REST Framework
+- Django REST Framework
--Requests library for testing
+- Requests library for testing

 How to setup